chaeyoon-lee-rae/DX11Renderer/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+# 🚀 Feature Request

+## Motivation
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Provide a clear and concise description of the problem you're facing.
+For example: "I consistently encounter difficulties when trying to..."

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+## Proposed Solution
+Describe in detail the solution you envision.
+What specific changes or additions would you like to see implemented?

+## References
+Include any relevant information or links that support or illustrate your proposed solution.

+## Additional Context
-Add any other context or screenshots about the feature request here.
+Provide any other context, background information, or screenshots that would help explain your feature request.